Strategy #1: Establish a Housing Land Trust

 The Housing Incentive Program provides financial incentive to encourage private development of more affordable housing options.
 Initially, the program only applied to downtown Boise.
 The new proposal is to expand the program throughout the city and provide an incentive for affordable units only.

-The expanded Housing Incentive Program would provide financial incentive for the creation of rental and homeownership housing affordable to 80%-or-below area median income households.
+The expanded Housing Incentive Program would provide financial incentive for the creation of rental and homeownership housing affordable to individuals and families earning at or below 80% area median income.

 The goal is to have 500 units built by 2024.